 The assumption that it would be suitable to my Canon kit lens is made by me!
 Well … the threads should work at least… 😉

-Fair comparison?
+Fair comparison to the Sigma lens?
 Pricewise – NO!
 Claimwise – ABSOLUTELY!
 Just for fun – listen to this from the box of the Zeikos ZE-WA58B: